 It’s common for financial institutions to work with third-party vendors.
 When the CCPA passed, there was significant concern about working with third parties.
 That’s because financial institutions could be held accountable when vendors experience data breaches.

-Now that your company could also be culpable, how do you ensure vendors follow financial industry compliance standards?
+Given that your company could also be held accountable, what steps can you take to ensure that your vendors adhere to financial industry compliance standards?

 • Look at how much data third-party vendors have access to.
-Then ensure they have limited access to only what they need on your company network.
+Then ensure to limit their access to only what they need on your company network.

 • Require all vendors to conduct regular security audits and security reports.
 Their security practices should be completely transparent.